mattmcspirit/azurestack/deployment/offline/README.md

 There are certain combinations that cannot work, for instance, choosing Azure AD as your authentication mode, or choosing to register your ASDK to Azure but failing the internet connection tests.
 The ASDK Configurator will test for these scenarios and error gracefully if it encounters them.

-**NOTE** - when providing the zip file path, you **do not** have to provide the Windows Server 2016 ISO path.
+**NOTE** - when providing the zip file path, you **do not** have to provide the Windows Server 2016 ISO (and optionally, the 2019 ISO) path.
 The script assumes the ISO file is contained within your zip file and will be located automatically.

 **NOTE** - If you have run the ASDK Configurator successfully on this host before, you may have artifacts left over in your -downloadPath that can affect the next deployment, so please remove any existing files and folders from within your -downloadPath before running the ConfigASDK.ps1 script.